ibm-cloud-docs/log-analysis/config_agent.md

    {: pre}

-The deployment is successful when you see one or more LogDNA pods. **The number of LogDNA pods equals the number of worker nodes in your cluster.** All pods must be in a `Running` state.
+The deployment is successful when you see one or more LogDNA pods.
+* **The number of LogDNA pods equals the number of worker nodes in your cluster.**
+* All pods must be in a `Running` state.
+* *Stdout* and *stderr* is automaticaly collected and forwarded from all containers,

 This automatically installs a logdna-agent pod into each node in your cluster and ships stdout/stderr from all containers, both application logs and node logs.
 Note: By default, the agent pod will collect logs from all namespaces on each node, including kube-system

 ## Adding tags to a LogDNA agent on a Kubernetes cluster
-{: #kube_tags}
+{: #config_agent-kube_tags}

 Complete the following steps to add tags: